SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/09-Summary.md

 # In this lesson you learned:

 - Components are reusable elements
-    - They are Functional and Class-based.
+    * they are functional and class-based
     ```js
     function Welcome(props) {
     return <h1>Hello, {props.name}</h1>;